-When it comes to injuries, there seems to be a lot of confusion about when to use ice rather than heat.
-I often see patients after they’ve experienced an acute injury due to sports or a car accident.
+There seems to be a lot of confusion about when to use ice rather than heat when it comes to injuries.
+Commonly, patients will come to an Atlanta Chiropractor after an acute injury due to sports or car accidents.
 Many times the pain from the incident isn’t felt for days or sometimes weeks.
-And here’s why.
+There is a reason for this.

 Heat and ice are generally used as an analgesic, or pain killer.
 One works equally as well as the other in this regard.
 The reason for this is called the “Gate-Control Theory”.
 It’s a simple concept.
 By applying heat or ice over an injury, your brain will perceive the temperature more than the pain since it travels on faster nerves.
 Either one will reduce the amount of pain you feel, but that is where the similarities end.

 Any time there is tissue damage in the body, the blood vessels in that area become more permeable to water.
 This means that water can now seep out of the bloodstream in to the surrounding tissues.
 We commonly refer to this as swelling.
 Swelling takes up space and can create pressure on nerves, including those that carry pain.

 So, if you injure your neck in a car accident and decide to apply heat to it, this will naturally speed up the blood flow to the damaged area.
 In turn, this will allow more water to escape the bloodstream and as a result create more swelling.
 More swelling will not only create more pressure and pain, but it will also extend the amount of time it takes your body to heal the injury.